SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 Note that with the Zephyr philosophers demo, some printk from multiple threads will be mixed together as the printk isn't atomic.
 This issue is less visible in the Igloo2Perf simulation as the serial link is much faster in this simulation.

+Also, to speed up the simulation boot time, the software bootloader and the application are directly written into the SoC on-chip-ram.
+If you are interrested into running the full simulation, checkout the makefile igloo2Perf_sim_dhrystone_with_preloaded_flash and igloo2Perf_sim_dhrystone_without_preloaded_flash commands.

 Interact with the physical targets :
 =======================================